imagej/imagej.github.io/_pages/cookbook/annotating-images.md

 If you know the size of a feature (for example, a previously applied scale bar) you can use this command to apply a calibration.

 1. Using the line selection tool, draw a line along the length of the feature or scale bar.
 Do not choose "*Edit/Draw*" after adding the line.
-2. Run the menu command “*Analyze/Set scale…”*.
+2. Run the menu command "*Analyze/Set scale..."*.
-3. Enter the dimensions of the object/scale bar in the “*known distance*” box and set the units in the "*Unit of length*" box.
+3. Enter the dimensions of the object/scale bar in the "*known distance*" box and set the units in the "*Unit of length*" box.
 4. Do not check *Global* unless you want all your images to have this calibration.
 Click OK.

 ### Adding scale-bar

 First, use the line ROI tool to draw a line with approximately the desired location and length.

 Run the scale bar dialog via the "Add Scale Bar" plugin.
-Change the “*Width in \*\*\**” value to something sensible (5, 10, 50 etc.). “*Height*” will determine how many pixels fat your bar will be.
+Change the "*Width in \*\*\**" value to something sensible (5, 10, 50 etc.). "*Height*" will determine how many pixels fat your bar will be.

-If you’ve used the “Green” LUT, then the “white” (i.e. gray level 255) scale-bar will appear green.
-Convert the image from 8-bit color to RGB with “*Image/Type/RGB color*” before adding the scale bar to get a white scale-bar on a pseudocolored image.
+If you've used the "Green" LUT, then the "white" (i.e. gray level 255) scale-bar will appear green.
+Convert the image from 8-bit color to RGB with "*Image/Type/RGB color*" before adding the scale bar to get a white scale-bar on a pseudocolored image.

-Check the “*Label all slices*” box to add a scale-bar to the whole stack.
+Check the "*Label all slices*" box to add a scale-bar to the whole stack.

-This plugin points to the native menu command “*Analyze/Tools/Scale bar…”.*
+This plugin points to the native menu command "*Analyze/Tools/Scale bar...".*

 Text and lines
 --------------